Ed-Gaadi/python-course-files/README.md

 # python-course-files
-Course files of Python offered by Ed-Gaadi.
+The entirety of the Python course provided by Ed-Gaadi can be found in this repository.
+To access the course, please visit edgaadi.com/python.